 Cost of Living in New Zealand

-The high cost of living in New Zealand doesn’t make it the cheapest place to live.
+The Where Can I Live Cheapest Countries Index ranks New Zealand at 152 out of 167 making it a high cost of living country.
 Ultimately, your expenses depend upon your standard of living and where you settle down in New Zealand.

 Property prices, entertainment, and basic amenities in the largest and most popular cities such as Auckland and Wellington can be especially high.
 They have a 50% higher cost of living than other rural regions in the country.
 Christchurch is a bit more budget-friendly but Auckland and Wellington have the most job opportunities.

 Expats from the US and UK will find the cost of living to be comparable if not more than their home countries.
 The official government website of New Zealand immigration provides a cost of living calculator that can help you estimate your expenses based on your city of residence, profession, and salary.